Blind My Eyes, Sew Them Shut

 Chapter One: Darkness and Fear

-She was moving.
-Who knew where, but she could feel wind moving over her, feel herself bouncing, and feel the warm, living bind that held her up.
+Who knew where, but she could feel wind on her skin, her limbs hanging, and the warm, living bind that held her weight.
 Were her eyes closed?

 The realization hit her so hard she couldn't breathe.